Migrating to Microsoft Entra ID

 1. The old domain value is validated against the new domain value to ensure that they match.

-3. ADFS/Azure is set as the Authentication Type for all previously AD/LDAP-authenticated users.
+3. ADFS / Entra ID is set as the Authentication Type for all previously AD / LDAP-authenticated users.

 4. The following fields are populated for each user account: